Documentation

 MCP (Model Context Protocol) tools are standalone executables that provide specific functions that can be invoked by AI models.
 They allow the AI to interact with its environment - performing tasks like reading and writing files, executing commands, or searching for information.

 In gomcptest, tools are implemented as independent Go executables that follow a standard protocol for receiving requests and returning results through standard input/output streams.
+Tool interactions generate events that are captured by the event system, enabling real-time monitoring and transparency.

 Each tool in gomcptest follows a consistent architecture: